mancorz98/NNMemristoNotes/README.md

 # [IEEE format file version](main_ieee.pdf)

+# WARNING:
+IEEE version of file for compilation use memoize package to cache tikz picture temporary file, to not

 ### 2025-09-10 Meeting notes:
   - [x] controversial constraints function
   - [x] problem with the notation for Algorithm 1